Fire Art Guidelines

 The perimeter can be released after:

-1. All hazard mitigations listed above have been completed to the satisfaction of the FAST Lead, and
+1. All hazard mitigations listed above have been completed to the satisfaction of the FAST Lead.

 2. No part of the artwork stands more than 7 feet higher than the playa.

-3. Once FAST gives the ok then Rangers, BPSG and/or a combination of these will work with the Perimeter Leads to release the perimeter at the same time for safety.
+3. Once FAST gives the ok then Rangers, Burn Perimeter Safety (BPS) and/or a combination of these will work with the Perimeter Leads to release the perimeter at the same time for safety.

 Burn Aftermath

-After the perimeter has been released, all members of the burn crew must be accounted for at the rally point at 9 o’clock.
-Perimeter Volunteers are to check out at the rally point at the 3:05 o’clock where they checked in.
+After the perimeter has been released, all members of the burn crew must be accounted for at the rally point at 3 o’clock.
+Perimeter volunteers are to check out at the rally point at the 3:05 location where they checked in.
 Any crew member on either team who fails to report to their rally point for check-out should be considered “missing in action,” and possibly injured or incapacitated, until they are located.

 An overnight crew must stay with the embers to ensure participant safety and to shovel and rake the embers to prepare the area for clean up (LNT) in the morning.
 Do not allow participants to throw items that are not to be burned, like plastics or hazardous materials, into the fire.